BEYOND BANK AUSTRALIA LIMITED

-In accordance with the BBA Constitution every candidate must attend and actively participate in an interview with the Nomination Committee.
-The role of the Nomination Committee is to assess each candidate and determine whether it is satisfied that the person is fit and proper and as part of this assessment has demonstrated an ability to be a director against the model criteria and Board skills and aptitudes matrix.
+In accordance with the BBA Constitution every candidate must submit to an interview by the Nomination Committee.
+The role of the Nomination Committee is to assess each candidate and determine whether it is satisfied that the person is fit and proper and as part of this assessment, has demonstrated an ability to be a director against the model criteria and Board skills and aptitudes matrix.

-It would be prudent for any member considering whether to be nominated to familiarise themselves with the duties and accountabilities imposed on directors by the general law and by the Corporations Act, the BBA Constitution accessible on the BBA website (www.beyondbank.com.au), the Banking Act 1959 (Banking Act) including the Banking Executive Accountability Regime (BEAR), and the APRA Prudential Standard CPS 520 Fit and Proper (F&P Standard).
+It would be prudent for any member considering whether to be nominated to acquaint themselves with the duties imposed on directors by the general law and by the Corporations Act, and also the BBA Constitution accessible on the BBA website (www.beyondbank.com.au).

 Members with an interest in nomination to the Board are asked to complete this questionnaire [link now closed] to assess initial eligibility.
 If all criteria are passed, our Company Secretary's office will be in touch within a couple of days to discuss and provide the full Nomination ‘pack’.

 For additional queries, please contact the Group Company Secretary, Mr Ray O’Brien, by telephoning 13 25 85.